raspberrypilearning/flappy-astronaut/worksheet.md

 ## Detecting a collision

-1. To finish off, you need the game to end if the flappy astronaut collides with the wall.
+1. Next, you need the game to end if the flappy astronaut collides with the wall.
 Or, to put it another way, you want the game to continue playing, as long as the flappy astronaut makes it though the gap in the column.

-1. A simple function can be provided the `x` position of the columns and the position of the gap, to determine if the astronaut makes it though.
+1. A simple function can be provided with the `x` position of the columns and the position of the gap, to determine whether the astronaut makes it though.

 	```python
 	def collision(x,gap):